exonum/exonum-doc/src/advanced/serialization.md

-The serialization format uses _segments_ and _segment pointers_ to serialize data which size is unknown in compile time (i.e., doesn't follow from the type specification).
+The serialization format uses _segments_ and _segment pointers_ to serialize data which size is unknown in compile time (i.e., doesn't follow from the type specification):

+- **Segment** is a continuous subarray of the serialization buffer, which stores serialization of a certain serializable type instance
+- **Segment pointer** is a pair of two unsigned integers: a 0-based starting position of a segment relative to the beginning of the entire serialization buffer, and the byte size of the segment

 The segment pointer mechanism is slightly similar to the concept of heap in [memory management](https://en.wikipedia.org/wiki/Memory_management).

 ### Validation Rules

 - Segments must not overlap
-- There must be no gaps between the segments
+- There must be no gaps between the segments allocated within the same datatype
 - Segment pointers must not refer to the memory before themselves (this guarantees the absence of loops)
 - The segment pointers must not point outside the buffer